 • uneven contours of the testicles and their irregular shape

-• the presence of fluid at the site of injury.
+• presence of liquid at the site of damage.

 Adnexal cyst:

-• the presence of a round, clear formation, inside which liquid is visible
+• the presence of a clear round formation, inside of which liquid is visible

-• a septum is visible in the cyst.
+• the septum in the cyst is visible.

 • irregular shape

-• the presence of voluminous formations of increased or reduced echo density, both in the testicle itself and outside it
+• the presence of voluminous formations of increased or decreased echo density, both in the testicle itself and beyond it

 • increased volume of fluid in the scrotum.